rampa2510/publicity-app/README.md

 - Before the college use to store the data in the excel sheets and use them, this would create a lot of chaos plus data was not centralised
 - Using this app now the data is being centralised plus it's a lot convienent for the users to carry and edit
 - This app consists of 2 users one admin right that can add colleg codes analyse activivty etc.
+- The backend for this app is in other repo

 ### Built With